olivierbenard/olivierbenard/README.md

 ## What I like in the job

-- Creativity and flexibility: you get to develop your own projects on your slack-time and integrate them into our productive environment
+- _Creativity_ and _flexibility_: you develop your own projects on your slack-time and integrate them into our productive environment
-- Empowerement and ownership: you get to lead the topics that matters for you
+- _Empowerement_ and _ownership_: you get to lead the topics that matters for you
-- Technical & social: being deeply involved in the technics while getting in touch with all the different domains
+- _Technical_ and _social_: being deeply involved in the technics while getting in touch with all the different domains

 ## Books you might love (among so many)